-I am Programme Leader for BA English and Senior Lecturer in English Language, at the Media Department of Middlesex University.
+I am the Director of Media Programmes and Senior Lecturer in English Language, at the School of Design of Middlesex University.
 Before moving to Middlesex in 2015, I worked at the European University of Cyprus, University of Surrey, Swansea University and King's College London.

 Cypriot Greek, Standard Modern Greek, English, Spanish

-I currently co-supervise four PhD candidates, who work on the following topics:
+I currently co-supervise postgraduate researchers, who work on the following topics:

 I welcome enquires from prospective PhD students on ageing, discourse and identities, and talk-in-interaction.